 I am an incoming resident freshman.
-Will I qualify for the IUP Grant or the ASI?
+Will I qualify for the IUP Grant?

 Not at this time, but you are encouraged to do well and remain registered so that you meet the requirements and may be considered for the awards in your sophomore year.

 If you withdraw from a class under the tuition per-credit model, how much money do you get back?